rpanchyk/iptables-country-block/README.md

 - Third item - destination port

 ## Usage examples
-Let's imagine you have finally to block `Russia` and `North Korea` from your FTP and HTTP(S) servers.
+Let's imagine you have finally to block `Russia` and `North Korea` from your FTP and HTTP servers.

 ### Option 1: Run with `console` output
 ```bash